home-assistant/developers.home-assistant/docs/core/platform/repairs.md

 title: "Repairs"
 ---

-A fixable [issue registry issue](/docs/issue_registry_index) may optionally be repaired by a custom repairs flow.
+A fixable [repairs issue](/docs/issue_registry_index) may optionally be repaired by a custom repairs flow.

 This is done by adding the function (`async_create_fix_flow`) to `repairs.py`